Barclays Online Savings Account Review 2023

 The Barclays online savings account comes with a number of features, including these highlights:

-The current APY Barclays offers for this high yield savings account is very competitive.
-They don’t offer a tiered rate; you’ll earn the same APY across all balances regardless of whether you save a little or a lot.
+The current APY Barclays offers for this high-yield savings account is very competitive.
+The bank doesn’t offer a tiered rate, so you’ll earn the same APY across all balances regardless of whether you save a little or a lot.
 You might find that attractive if you’re just getting into saving.

-Your savings is FDIC-insured and, compared to other online banks, Barclays offers a rate that’s among the highest in the industry.
+Your savings are FDIC-insured, and compared to other online banks, Barclays offers a rate that’s among the highest in the industry.
 Synchrony Bank, for example, offers a similar APY to savers.

 Barclays Online Savings Account Monthly Fees